How to Find and Evaluate Off-Market Properties: A Guide for Investor-Focused Agents

 A better standard is to treat every lead like a funnel.
 You qualify motivation and authority first, then you qualify the asset, then you qualify the pricing gap.
 That approach matches the follow-up discipline covered in Turning Real Estate Leads into Loyal Clients.

 Off-market success is not about lead volume.
-It is about the speed of your no. A strong operator uses a 60-second filter to disqualify most leads, then goes deep only when equity or motivation is verified, and the numbers survive first-pass underwriting.
+It is about the speed of your no. A strong operator uses a 60-second filter to disqualify most leads, then goes deep only when equity or motivation is verified and the numbers survive first-pass underwriting.

-Main Moves: A Repeatable Off-Market Sourcing System
+A Repeatable Off-Market Sourcing System

 Investor clients do not need you to be a detective.
 They need you to run a system.
 The clean version has four parts: find signals, run compliant outreach, evaluate with a deal sheet, and present the opportunity in an executive summary that makes decisions easy.

 Once the system is running, support it with two amplification moves.
-Use Retargeting & Contextual Ads to stay present to list owners and site visitors, and use Listing Marketing to show your investor clients that you can also deliver a clean resale strategy when needed.
+Use Retargeting & Contextual Ads to stay present to list owners and site visitors, and use Listing Marketing to show investor clients that you can also deliver a clean resale strategy when needed.

 Off-market deals feel special, which is exactly why people overpay for them.
 Your deal sheet exists to remove emotion, document assumptions, and keep the investor client in control.